mohammadmgh78/AggCluster/README.md

-# my_package
+# CallCenterSim

 A simple example package.

 ## Installation

-You can install the package using pip:
+You can install the package using pip: pip install git+https://github.com/mohammadmgh78/CallCenterSim.git